msobanjo/courseware/topics/netstat/modules/introduction/README.md

             "answer": "Displaying network connections for Transmission Control Protocol, routing tables, and a number of network interface and network protocol statistics", "choices": [
-                "Provide information about the currently running processes, including their process identification numbers (PIDs)", "Allowing you to run programs with the security privileges of another user", ]
+                "Provide information about the currently running processes, including their process identification numbers (PIDs)", "Allowing you to run programs with the security privileges of another user" ]
         }
     ]